juliano-quatrin-nunes/bleu-challenge/README.md

 Following that, I scheduled the development of a sidebar that lists all pools owned by the user.
 While this feature was deemed important, it was not essential.
 Additionally, it posed a higher level of difficulty since it required the development of an indexer to implement effectively.

+## Architecture Decisions

+### Choice of Next.js for Frontend

+The decision to use Next.js was based on familiarity with the framework, and the pages directory was utilized for the same reason.
+The project uses version 14, which includes React Server Components, enhancing performance by allowing server-side rendering.
+For styling, CSS Modules were chosen due to their modularity and scope isolation, which helped maintain clean and manageable styles that are scoped to individual components.

+### Form Management with Formik

+Formik was selected for form handling in the frontend because of its ease of use and built-in support for array fields.
+This made form creation more efficient.

+### Wallet Connection and Blockchain Integration

+To facilitate smooth wallet connections, RainbowKit was implemented due to its simplicity and user-friendly interface.
+Wagmi was also used, as it provides essential hooks for reading and writing to smart contracts, as well as managing user connections.

+### State and Data Fetching with TanStack Query and Axios

+TanStack Query was chosen for handling queries, mutations, and caching, as it is already used by Wagmi, and I am familiar with it.
+Additionally, Axios was selected as the HTTP client to handle requests, particularly for pinning and retrieving metadata from IPFS via Pinata.

+### Ponder for Indexing Balancer Pools

+A separate Ponder project was set up to handle the indexing of on-chain data, specifically to retrieve all pools registered in the Balancer Pool Metadata contract via the Balancer Vault contract.
+By default, it provides a GraphQL server, which was used in the frontend to fetch pools associated with specific users.
+Ponder was chosen based on the team's suggestion.